Laragear/Rewind/README.md

 ## Saving States

 States are created automatically when the model is created or updated.
-There is nothing you need to do to ensure the state has been persisted, but you can [hear for the `StatePushed` event](#events).
+There is nothing you need to do to ensure the state has been persisted, but you can [listen for the `StatePushed` event](#events).

 ```php
 use App\Models\Article;